Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 If you have any questions, please reach out to our support team!

-The Ultimate Guide to Using Coupons for Seasonal Promotions
+Marketing Seasonality: The Ultimate Guide To Using Coupons

-Major holidays or celebrations observed in different parts of the world include, but aren’t limited to, Valentine’s Day, Mardi Gras, Easter, Mother’s Day, Father’s Day, Labor Day, Halloween, Hanukkah, Christmas, and Kwanzaa.
-Then there are strictly national days like Independence Day in the USA, Australia Day, Canada Day and so forth.
+We’re talking Valentine’s Day, Mardi Gras, Easter, Mother’s Day, Father’s Day, Labor Day, Halloween, Hanukkah, Christmas, Kwanzaa, and more.
+And let’s not forget those national days like Independence Day in the USA, Australia Day, and Canada Day.

 I know, I know.
 You’re wondering why I would mention Mardi Gras, right?
 As if every store owner catered to the US audience.
 But hold on.
 Did you know Mardi Gras is celebrated in about a dozen countries worldwide, not just in New Orleans, USA?